multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

-# Ray Tracing in One Weekend in C
-This project is an introduction to the beautiful world of Raytracing.
-I am following the tutorials in [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) has examples written in C++.
+I am following the tutorials in [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) but writing the code in C for good practice.
-In preparation for a project at 42 Berlin I will code the raytracer in C.

 These are my notes from the book and what I learned in the process.